Doncic’s 26 points lead Mavericks past Wizards 109-87

 WASHINGTON (AP) — Luka Doncic scored 26 points and the Dallas Mavericks beat the Washington Wizards 109-87 Saturday night.

-Doncic shot 12 of 24 and had eight rebounds and six assists as Dallas has won four straight and completed a five-game roadtrip at 4-1.
+Doncic shot 12 of 24 and had eight rebounds and six assists as Dallas won its four straight and completed a five-game trip at 4-1.

 Jalen Brunson scored 19 points and Boban Marjanovic posted his third double-double of the season with 15 points and 12 rebounds.
 Tim Hardaway Jr. had 16 points and Dorian Finney-Smith added 11.